c4osl/deaddove/readme.txt

 == Changelog ==

+### Version 2.1
+- Simplified code to ensure user settings stored in only one place.
+- Improved visual display of blurred content in-line in a text block.

 ### Version 2.0
 - Supports content warnings in BuddyBoss Activity and Forum posts.
 - New BuddyBoss Content Warning Settings screen.